-It’s not just me, pretty much every traveler from the developing countries face this problem.
+It’s not just me, pretty much every traveler from developing countries faces this problem.
 We need visas to travel and face strict scrutiny from the consulates.
-Often times visa denials.
+Oftentimes we face visa denials.

 With so much media exposure these days, it’s often difficult to ignore the beauty of the world.
 You get tempted to get out there and explore the world.
 But can you with all these visa restrictions and rejections?

 Traveling on an India passport is not easy.
 I have to plan my travel ahead, sometimes months in advance.
 It requires countless hours of research, months of planning and ever-ending documentation.
 Pre-booked flight and hotel reservations, travel insurance, payslips, employment letters, vacation approval letters, bank/credit card statements and the list goes on.

 That’s only for a few days of vacation.
 Now imagine how difficult it would be if you want to travel long-term as I do.

 What’s my travel style?